 Keep in mind that this bracket is nothing like filling out a March Madness bracket.
 The reason for that is because of the loser's bracket.
 But, I am going to try to make this as simple as I can.
 Here is my homemade bracket.
 Click on it to hopefully see a bigger view.

-For instance, group A has Oregon St. and Cal St. Fullerton squaring off in game 1 and LSU and Florida St. going in game 2.
+For instance, group A has Stony Brook and UCLA squaring off in game 1 and Arizona and Florida State going in game 2.
 Pick who is going to win each of those games and then those two teams will square off in game 3.
 The losers of games 1 and 2 will then square off in game 4.
 Then, the loser in game 3 plays the winner of game 4 in game 5.

 At that point, there will be one team left in the group that is 2-0 (winner of game 3) and one that is 2-1 (winner of game 5).
 Those two teams play in game 6, which is an elimination game.
 If the 2-0 team loses, they play a game 7 and the winner advances to the championship.
 If the 2-0 team wins game 6, they go straight to the championship without game 7.
-BUT, for the sake of this bracket, I am going to count games 6 and 7 as one game.
+BUT, for the sake of this bracket, I am going to count it as one game.
 Just pick who you think is going to advance.
 It doesn't matter how they do it.
-I call it game 6/7.
+I am going to call it game 6/7.

 After that, you should have a team advancing out of group A. Do the same for group B. Those two teams are your final teams.
 In the CWS, they play a best of three series for the championship.
 Pick who you think will win it all and if they will win it in two games or three.
 Then, for a tie breaker, guess how many runs will be scored in the championship series (the final two or three games).